 But while that plant was in the rather obscure plant family Greyiaceae, this one in the coffee family, Rubiaceae, with maybe 500 other genera and many thousands of species.

 In near coastal ares of South Africa and in Swaziland, the Wild Pomegranite grows as a shrub or small tree in forests and grasslands.
-After these from-a-distance, pomegranite-like flowers, woody fruits develop with if-you-use-your-imagination, rhino-horned fruits (this picture is by Tony Rebelo via iSpot).
+After these from-a-distance, pomegranite-like flowers, woody fruits develop with if-you-use-your-imagination, rhino-horned fruits.
+[In my original post I had included an image by Tony Rebelo via iSpot, but it has been withdrawn so you'll have to really use your imagination!]

 The genus name (Burchellia) honours William John Burchell, an Englishman who sailed to Cape Town in 1810, collecting plants on a four year exploration of South Africa in which he travelled, it's said, 7,000 kilometres by ox-wagon.
 By the time he returned to Cape Town he had pressed 63,000 plants.